rapid7/re2-java/README.md

 .

 It downloads latest version of re2, builds re2 library in separate directory and builds so library with JNI bindigs too.
-Finnally jar file that includes so libraries files is produced in the target folder.
+Finally jar file that includes so libraries files is produced in the target folder.